Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Scroll to **Recipe Ingredients** section and click check box or text to see if it crosses out correctly.
 1. Scroll to **Recipe Steps** section and click check box or text to see if it crosses out.
 1. Repeat steps 1 - 4 selecting a different path to recipe page each time (until all known paths are used).
-1. Repeat step 5 approximately 3 times to check for appropiate overall good UX.
+1. Repeat step 5 approximately 3 times to check for appropriate overall good UX.

 #### Document Result(s):
 1. Document any recipe name that's ingredients and steps would not cross out properly.